Elusive239/c3-sand-in-wasm/README.md

 replacing CL with the shorthand for your compiler.

-Before compiling the project, I recommend running the asset packer:
+Before compiling the main project, I recommend running the asset packer:
 ```C
     c3c run packer
 ```

+Currently the assets its packing aren't used, but im planning on using it to fulfill goal #4.

 To compile it for WASM, use the following command:
 ```C